Ostarius/Monolith/README.md

 Monolith
 ========

+VERY IMPORTANT:
+ VIEW THIS FILE AS 'RAW' BECAUSE GITHUB IS RETARDED AND DOESNT SHOW THE FORMATTING ON NORMAL MODE.
+I'LL FIGURE IT OUT LATER JUST READ THE DAMN THING.

 Mission statement:
   The purpose of this project is to develop an efficient form of categorization and recording of a given environment, in relation to basic psychological principles, which will affect further means of classification.
 Once this has been